 sudofor package-management tasks.
 If your account does not have administrative access yet, follow the guide on add a new user to sudoers on Ubuntu before you continue.

-Install pip and the virtual environment module together so the recommended venv workflow is ready right away:
+Install Python, pip, and the virtual environment module together so the recommended venv workflow is ready right away:

 Ubuntu serves python3-pip from the Universe component.
 If APT reports that it cannot find the package on a minimal image or cloud host, enable Universe and Multiverse in Ubuntu, then rerun the install command.